SeldonIO/seldon-core/docs-gb/upgrading.md

 ---
-description: Learn how about upgrading to the latest versions of Seldon Core 2.
+description: Learn about upgrading to the latest versions of Seldon Core 2.
 ---
 # Upgrading